 Government Coverage of PrEP in Nova Scotia

-The government of Nova Scotia has added PrEP to the provincial formulary and announced that, as of July 23 2018, it is adding it as a benefit under provincial Pharmacare programs.
+The government of Nova Scotia has added PrEP to the provincial formulary and as a benefit under provincial Pharmacare programs.

 At this time Pharmacare is the only government coverage available.
 People enrolled in Pharmacare programs are assessed based on their income, and charged premiums and co-pays according to their income level and number of people in their family.
 For example, Family Pharmacare has a cap on what you will pay annually, and this co-pay and premium is paid upfront and all at once.
 For more information about Pharmacare, visit https://novascotia.ca/dhw/pharmacare/.

 In February 2016, Health Canada approved the use of daily Truvada as PrEP (Pre-Exposure Prophylaxis) for reducing the risk of transmission of HIV.
 Many people have not yet heard of PrEP, or if they have are not sure what to make of it.
 As well, many healthcare providers are unsure of how to proceed when a patient asks them about it.